Canop/bacon/website/src/community/nvim-bacon.md

 In nvim, on predefined shortcuts, the nvim-bacon plugin may jump to the next item's position, or display all items to let you choose one.
 The plugin reads the `.bacon-locations` file every time you hit one of its shortcuts.

+When jumping to a location, nvim also sends a command to bacon to scroll to the focused item.

 Nothing in this design is Rust related.
 This plugin can thus be used whatever the ecosystem(s) you program in.